Please email Dr. Morrison with any activities, events or opportunities you want to share with fellow Honors Students on this page.

 The Honors Student Association (HSA) is the name of your Honors student body representatives.
 This group meets monthly with the Director and bi-weekly as a group; they plan events and social gatherings to serve you, so be a part of it!
 Join the meetings, and find out how you can be involved.
-The first meeting of the new academic year was held in August and there are many events coming up:
+The first meeting of the new academic year is held in August and there will be many events coming up:

 If you want to help with any events, contact one of the students below.